Myalgic encephalomyelitis/chronic fatigue syndrome: Controversy

-ME/CFS is a contested illness, with debates mainly revolving around the cause of the illness and treatments.
+ME/CFS has been the subject of long-standing debate mainly revolving around the cause of the illness and treatments.
 Historically, there was a heated discussion about whether the condition was psychological or neurological.
 Professionals who subscribed to the psychological model had frequent conflicts with patients, who believed their illness to be organic.
 While ME/CFS is now generally believed to be a multisystem neuroimmune condition, a subset of professionals still see the condition as psychosomatic, or an "illness-without-disease".

 The possible role of chronic viral infection in ME/CFS has been a subject of disagreement.
 One study caused considerable controversy by establishing a causal relationship between ME/CFS and a retrovirus called XMRV.
 Some with the illness began taking antiretroviral drugs targeted specifically for HIV/AIDS, another retrovirus, and national blood supplies were suspected to be tainted with the retrovirus.
 After several years of study, the XMRV findings were determined to be the result of contamination of the testing materials.

 Treatments based on behavioural and psychological models of the illness have also been the subject of much contention.
-The largest clinical trial on behavioural interventions, the 2011 PACE trial, concluded that graded exercise therapy and CBT are moderately effective.
+A large influential clinical trial on behavioural interventions, the 2011 PACE trial, concluded that graded exercise therapy and CBT are moderately effective.
 The trial drew heavy criticism.
-The study authors weakened their definition of recovery during the trial: some participants now met a key criterion for recovery before the trial started.
+The study authors weakened their definition of recovery during the trial: 13% of participants then met a key criterion for recovery before the trial started.
+Several other aspects of the study were also criticized.
 A reanalysis under the original clinical trial protocol showed no significant difference in recovery rate between treatment groups and the controls receiving standard care.